TriremeSolutions/AirBnB_clone/README.md

 - Python 3 installed on your machine
 - A code editor or IDE (Integrated Development Environment) such as PyCharm, Visual Studio Code, Sublime Text, or any other text editor
 - The following modules installed: `cmd`, `json`, `os`, `datetime`
-- You can install the cmd module using pip, which is the package installer for Python.
-The json, os, and datetime modules are built-in and come pre-installed with Python 3.
+- You can install the `cmd` module using `pip`, which is the package installer for Python.
+The `json`, `os`, and `datetime` modules are built-in and come pre-installed with Python 3.
 ## Commands

 ## Usage